techiew/UltimateProxyDLL/README.md

 Dinput8.dll was proxied in this example.

-Your callback will be called directly prior to the exported function being executed.
+Your callback will be called directly prior to the function being executed.

-**Note: It's crucial that the function signature for the callback exactly matches the function signature of the exported function.
-For instance, the function signature for "DirectInput8Create" used in the example was found [here](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/ee416756(v=vs.85)).**
+**Note: It's crucial that the function signature for the callback exactly matches the function signature of the exported function, including the calling convention.
+For instance, the function signature for "DirectInput8Create" used in the example was found [here](https://documentation.help/directx8_c/directinput8create.htm).**

 **As for the** `return` **with a call to the original exported function - in some cases you might get away with omitting it, but I wouldn't recommend it.**